beancount/ledger2beancount/README.md

 ### Dates

-Only dates in the format YYYY-MM-DD (ISO 8601) are currently supported.
+ledger supports a wide range of date formats whereas beancount requires all dates in the format YYYY-MM-DD (ISO 8601).
+The regular expression from the config variable `date_match` is used to match the date from the ledger file.
+You can adapt it to your needs but make sure that your regular expression contains the named capture groups `year`, `month` and `day`.

 ### Auxiliary dates